rasulkarimov/eks-terraform/README.md

-# eks-terraform
 # Full Stack MyBlog Application
 This guide provides step-by-step instructions for provisioning a Kubernetes cluster using Terraform.
-Before you begin, ensure that you have the following tools installed locally: terraform, aws, docker, helm, kubectl
+Before you begin, ensure that you have the following tools installed on your laptop: terraform, aws, docker, helm, kubectl

 ## Provisioning a Kubernetes Cluster using Terraform
 To get started, follow these steps: